 \subsection{A comment on the Alternative Protocol}

-The weakness in the protocol discussed in the previous subsection arises from the fact that the chosen subgroups $A_s$ and $B_s$ are transitive on the intervals in which they act nontrivially.
-This suggests that, in order to avoid the previous attacks, $A$ and $B$ should be chosen to be subgroups which are not transitive.
+The weakness in the protocol discussed in the previous subsection arises from the fact that the chosen subgroups $A_s$ and $B_s$ are transitive on the intervals on which they act nontrivially.
+This suggests that a possible way to avoid such attacks is for $A$ and $B$ to be chosen to be not transitive on their support.